How Much Does Toilet Installation Cost?

 Labor costs can fluctuate due to the time it takes to install the new toilet and how sophisticated its features are.
 On the low end, plumbers charge around $65 per hour and $125 per hour on average.
-Some plumbers can charge as high as $250 per hour.
+Some plumbers can charge as high as $350 per hour for emergency visits.
 When a plumber is installing a new toilet, there is the potential to discover plumbing problems once the old toilet is removed.
 Pipes may need to be replaced to meet building codes, there could be leaks within the walls or flooring, or the wax ring seal that mounts the toilet to the floor could be broken.
 These issues will increase the labor and installation costs for the project.

 Type and Brand of Toilet

 A new toilet can cost between $90 and $1,500 or more, depending on the type and brand of toilet.
 Homeowners can choose from basic two-piece toilets to high-end toilets, some of which include a bidet, lighting, and music.
 Some popular toilet options include low-flow toilets at an average price of $510, an upflush toilet at $950, a wall-mounted toilet at $675, and a dual flush toilet at $350.
 The brand will affect the overall price, whether you decide to install a Kohler, American Standard, TOTO, or Saniflo.